Get a Master's Degree in One Year

 These credits will count towards both your bachelor's and master's degree.
 To do this, you submit two forms to the USC Graduate School:

 On your application, specify the Accelerated Bachelor’s/Graduate Study in Biological Sciences as your program and identify your proposed professor/mentor.
 Your professor/mentor must also submit a letter supporting your application.
 It is advisable that you and your professor/mentor discuss your plans with the Biology Graduate Director.

-You'll participate in the Biological Sciences Graduate program along with other graduate students and conduct a research project and write and defend a Master's Thesis.
-You must register for classes and complete a total of 30 credits, including those you identified to the Graduate School.
-These course credits can include Research (Biol 758, 798) and Thesis Preparation (Biol 799).
+You'll participate in the Biological Sciences Graduate program along with other graduate students, conduct a research project, and write and defend a Master's Thesis.
+You must register for classes and complete a total of 30 credits.
+These course credits can include Research (BIOL 758, 798) and Thesis Preparation (BIOL 799).
 Specifics of the Biology M.S. program are detailed in the "Biology Graduate Handbook".

-There is no guaranteed support for students in this program.
-Nevertheless, you will be eligible for teaching assistant and research assistant support on a term-by-term basis if such support is available.
+While there is no guaranteed support for students in this program, you will be eligible for teaching assistant and research assistant support on a term-by-term basis if such support is available.
 You should discuss these possibilities with your prospective professor/mentor and with the Graduate Director.

 In the absence of financial support, the Accelerated Bachelor's/Graduate Studies program should be viewed as an opportunity for you to gain quality research experience at the graduate level and earn a M.S. degree.
 A successful graduate research experience greatly enhances your prospects for admission into a competitive graduate program or strengthens your prospects for admission to medical school.
 The program also serves as a valuable transition year, allowing you to refocus your interests and goals to your post graduate life.